Shuyib/mentorship-workflow/README.md

 [] Kenya kombucha versus United States(Oakland, California) Kombucha.

 # Life compass
 This is basically what do you want to do, how can you sustain what you want to do and how can you foster a growth mindset.
+Don't write it here.
+Please do that somewhere else safe.

 # Goal
 Become an effective genomic data scientist who can translate a problem explained by someone into a data science project & deploy your work online.